Detective Conan: Full Score of Fear

 Detective Conan: Full Score of Fear (名探偵コナン 戦慄の, Meitantei Konan: Senritsu no Furu Sukoa) is the 2008 Japanese animated musical mystery film and the twelfth film installment of the Case Closed manga and anime franchise.
 The initial screening of the film was scheduled on April 19, 2008.

-An OVA, which takes place three years earlier, was released specially for the film.
-The OVA was released on DVD as Magic File #2.
+An OVA, which takes place three years earlier, was released specially for the film and later released on DVD as Magic File #2.